vidoseaver/dox-blog/README.md

 Description: Provide search suggestions when I type in the search input field.
 Selecting a search suggestion should perform a search using the suggested keywords.
-Search against article title.
+Search against article title only.

 ```